Get insider access

 5. Best Mid-Range 4k TV

 If you want something cheaper but still want high-end features and great performance, a mid-range TV like the LG B4 OLED is an excellent choice.
-The TV has all the features of the more expensive LG C4 OLED, but the B4 is dimmer in HDR and is limited to 120Hz.
+The B4 has all the features of the more expensive LG C4 OLED but is dimmer in HDR and is limited to 120Hz.
 It still delivers outstanding picture quality, especially in a dark room, with its near-infinite contrast ratio delivering deep, inky blacks with no blooming.
 Its built-in webOS platform is just as fast on this lower-tier model, and it still has very good image processing, so it has no issues upscaling lower-resolution content if you watch DVDs, cable boxes, or Blu-rays.
 It also has Dolby Vision HDR and supports DTS advanced audio formats, which is great for physical media collectors.

-Its viewing angle is fantastic, so viewers can watch the TV from all over the room without degrading their viewing experience.
+The B4's viewing angle is fantastic, so viewers can watch the TV from all over the room without degrading their viewing experience.
 Like the C4, this TV has a wide color gamut and is extremely accurate without any calibration, so movies look as the content creator intended.
 This TV is also great for gaming, as it's compatible with every VRR technology, has a fantastic response time, and has extremely low input lag.

 See our review